swiftlang/swift-evolution/proposals/nnnn-outputspan.md

 #### OutputSpan

 `OutputSpan<Element>` is a simple representation of a partially-initialized region of memory.
-It is non-copyable in order to enforce exclusive access for mutations of its memory, as required by the law of exclusivity:
+It is non-copyable in order to enforce exclusive access during mutations of its memory, as required by the law of exclusivity:

 ````swift
 @frozen